The Rug Establishment Cleaning Guide

 General Cleaning Advice

-With proper care and maintenance, our Rugs should last for years.
-These cleaning and maintenance guidelines guidelines to keeping the floor covering looking its best.
+With proper care and maintenance, our rugs should last for years.
+These are cleaning and maintenance guidelines to help keep the floor covering looking its best.

 No warranty is expressed or implied.

-We recommend that you vacuum or sweep your rug regularly to keep it clean and to prevent the pile of the rug from flattening from being walked on.
+We recommend that you vacuum or sweep your rug regularly (weekly should be adequate) to keep it clean and to prevent the pile of the rug from flattening from being walked on.
 If you have purchased a shaggy rug we would recommend that you shake the rug or vacuum it using a nozzle attachment due to the longer pile of these rugs.
 If you have a powerful vacuum cleaner with strong suction we recommend that you do not use it on full power on wool and shaggy rugs as it may loosen the yarn.
-Most light dirty marks can be cleaned with a damp cloth.
-Do not machine wash steam clean your rug (unless the label on the back of the rug instructs that you can do so).

 We recommend that Professional cleaners be consulted for the best cleaning method for your rug.
 If you are still unsure - do not hesitate to contact us for any support.